 What is the Best Fishing Reel in the World?

 My honest opinion is that the best fishing reel in the world is any fishing reel that will assist you in reliably catching fish.

-I expect plenty of wily old anglers who will agree %100.
+I expect plenty of old anglers will agree.

 Furthermore, the best reel in the world is the one that best covers your fishing applications.